 The Libyan economy is mostly dependent on the oil and gas industry, which represents more than 80% of the total exports and about 60% of the country’s GDP.
 A small population, backed by substantial revenues from the energy sector, has made Libya one of the highest GDP per capita countries in Africa.

 Libya, with largest crude reserves in Africa, is one of the member countries under the Organization of the Petroleum Exporting Countries (OPEC).
-OPEC reached a production cut deal with major non-OPEC oil producers in 2016, committed to remain oil output at a level of about 1.2 million barrels a day.
+OPEC reached a production cut deal with major non-OPEC oil producers in 2016, committed to reduce oil output by about 1.2 million barrels a day.
 Libya is one of the countries that are exempted from the cut deal, in addition to Nigeria.
 The agreement has been extended until the end of 2018.

 While other members continue to manage oil supplies, Libya seemed to be the biggest gainer, which its export revenue showed a 94% increase from 2016 to 2017.
 Despite speculation that Libya would be pressured to be part of the deal, the country is still targeting to boost its daily production to over 2 million barrels by 2023, according to Mustafa Sanalla, Chairman of the state-owned National Oil Corporation.